I. Application and Scope

 A. Improper deductions from an employee’s pay are prohibited.
 Therefore, institutions must include similar prohibitions within their policies.

-B. An exempt employee who believes an improper deduction has been made from his/her pay may file a complaint by notifying the Director of Human Resources in writing, stating the amount of the alleged improper deduction, if possible, and the basis for believing the deduction to have been made improperly.
+B. An exempt employee who believes an improper deduction has been made from their pay may file a complaint by notifying the Director of Human Resources in writing, stating the amount of the alleged improper deduction, if possible, and the basis for believing the deduction to have been made improperly.

 1. If, after a review of the appropriate records, it is determined that there was an improper deduction, the institution shall reimburse the employee in the appropriate amount.